verboompj/Other/nfsblob.md

 Example output on one of the 8 nodes:
 ![Screenshot](https://github.com/verboompj/Other/blob/master/Pictures/node7.PNG)

 At the 2K and 1K blocksize tests, we average out on 141 and 139 MBps, dropping just a littlebit under the 150MBps ceiling we experienced in the other tests.
-I did reduce the testfile to 10GB for the later 2 tests, that might be of invluence
+I did reduce the testfile to 10GB for the later 2 tests, that might be of invluence.

 But hey, the results: a whopping 1.1 Milion IOPS when using the 1K blocksize and still almost linear, persistent performance over the board: